aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_image_v3.md

-# Configure Images and Image Bundles on Cloudvision
+# Configure Images and Image Bundles on CloudVision

 __cv_image_v3__ manage devices on CloudVision: